aminaddetia/neutralization_analysis/README.md

 cp ~/neutralization_analysis/example/* .
 neutralization_analysis.py -e example_Data.xlsx -m example_metadata.csv -l example_plate_layout.csv -o setup_test
 ```
 Check if a new directory titled 'setup_test' was created inside of the neutralization_example directory and contains four ouput files: setup_test_ic50_results.csv, setup_test_tidy_data.csv, setup_test_individual_plots.pdf, setup_test_normalized_values.csv.
+Any FutureWarnings appearing in Terminal can be ignored.
 If so, you ready to run the program with your data.

 ## Running neutralization_analysis.py